 Pack lightly for your trip.
 Your airline will have baggage and weight restrictions, so remember to call or check the airline website before you go to the airport.
 Most airlines will only let you carry two bags and each must weigh under 32 kg (check your airline’s website for restrictions.
 There may be a charge per bag which may not be included in the price of the ticket).
 Remember that you will probably want to buy clothes and souvenirs when you are in the U.S., and if you plan to travel around after camp, it will definitely be easier if you travel lightly.
 Try to pack in a large backpack rather than a suitcase.

-First, and most important, bring your passport, J-1 Visa and DS-2019 Form!
+First, and most important, bring your passport, J-1 Visa, DS-2019 Form and SEVIS Receipt!
 You cannot get into the country without them so make sure you have them in a carry-on bag, not in the luggage you check-in.
 You should make a copy of each of these documents and keep them in a separate bag, just in case you lose your originals.

 The following is a list of suggested items you should and should not bring with you to the U.S. You can also contact your camp for a more specific packing list.

 Money: Bring a minimum of $250 to cover travel, food and other expenses.
 You should come prepared with enough money to cover initial expenses when you first arrive in the U.S., as you will not receive your first camp payment until after you’ve begun work.

 Toiletries: Shampoo, soap, a toothbrush, toothpaste, a razor and deodorant are essential.
 You can buy a supply for the duration of your program once you arrive in the U.S., so just bring enough for one week.
 If you pack liquids in your carry-on luggage, you are not permitted to have more than 3 oz.
 (88 ml) in a bottle.